All Episodes

 I'm not even going through all these.

-Flatterly stated, not to sound Like a broken record, but how much content is being demoted, and how effective are you at mitigating reach and how quickly?
+Flatterly stated, not to sound like a broken record, but how much content is being demoted and how effective are you at mitigating reach and how quickly?

 Flattery told Facebook, are you guys effing serious?

-I want an answer on what happened here, and I want it today.
+I want an answer on what happened here and I want it today.

 Sounds like a pretty explicit threat to me.

-These actions are just a few examples of the unrelenting pressure the defendants exerted against social media companies.
+Again, quoting the opinion, these actions are just a few examples of the unrelenting pressure the defendants exerted against social media companies.

-This court finds the above examples demonstrate that plaintiffs can likely prove, likely prove the White House defendants engage in coercion to induce social media companies to suppress free speech.
+This court finds the above examples demonstrate that plaintiffs can likely prove, likely prove, the White House defendants engage in coercion to induce social media companies to suppress free speech.

 You know, that is him reading examples of the Biden administration and their coercion.